Mystic is understood as everything related to mysticism, to the spiritual connection that individuals can develop with the extra-terrestrial.

 The table that I lean upon, may seem solid to my senses, but in reality is far from it.
 So as technology progresses, our understanding of the universe changes and it is up to the modern day mystics to share how the divine manifests in the present day and age.

-A modern day mystic knows the universal mystical reality that is the source behind all creation and a modern day mystic never loses sight of the truth which is very ancient, but ever experienced anew.
+A modern day mystic knows the universal mystical reality that is the source behind all creation.
+It never loses sight of the truth which is very ancient, but ever experienced anew.